vippsas/vipps-invoice-api/vipps-invoice-api.md

 ## State 4: Expired

-If a pending invoice is not processed by the recipient, it will be set to `expired` after the due date plus the grace period of 14 days has passed.
+If a pending invoice is not processed by the recipient, it will be set to `expired` after the due timestamp plus the grace period of 14 days has passed.

 This is a final state and does not allow any further state transitions.